 Separate them from other pets

-Whenever the neighbourhood cats make advances to your home, keep them away.
+Whenever the neighborhood cats make advances to your home, keep them away.
 Close the door, cover the windows and do all sorts of harmless things to keep them away because prevention is better than cure.
 As for the other pets, such as dogs or other cats present in your home, separate them from this cat.